Asia's Infrastructure Development: A New Era of Growth

 Construction Market Expansion

-The global Energy & Utilities Construction Market is projected to grow at a CAGR of 7.8% to reach $213.1 billion by 2030, driven by rising global energy demand and infrastructure modernization needs.
+The global Energy & Utilities Construction Market is projected to grow at a CAGR of 7.8%, reaching $213.1 billion by 2030.
+This growth is driven by rising global energy demand and infrastructure modernization needs.

 Cross-Border Connectivity Projects